 Pupils will be awarded relevant awards and merit certificates and badges.
-The parents of pupils being awarded the Headteacher's Cup will be notified in advance so that they can attend the assembly.
+Under usual circumstances, the parents of pupils being awarded the Headteacher's Cup will be notified in advance so that they can attend the assembly.
+Under current circumstances, the presentations will be filmed in class and shared with the parents.